clewis93454/react-coding-challenges/chatter/README.md

   - Handle incoming Botty messages and display them
 - Implement audio cues for sending/receiving messages
 - Scroll to the bottom of the messages list when sending/receiving a message

 &nbsp;
+# What's Already Been Done 🏁
+- Socket setup/configuration with the [Botty server](https://github.com/alexgurr/botty) ([botty.alexgurr.com](https://botty.alexgurr.com))
+- All UX and UI, including for messages
+- All components, including a message and typing message component
+- A context for setting the latest message, which will change the preview in the left user list
+- Hooks for playing send/receive sounds

+&nbsp;
 # Botty Socket Events